3/24/20 By DAN ULLOA

 “Grab and go only,” Forchion said.
 In addition, he has taken to wearing a mask covering his mouth while serving customers.

 Forchion said that during this time of marijuana prohibition, the people who sell weed should be considered heroes.
-He noted the fact that there have been several issues.
+He noted the fact that there have been several issues where their actions were noteworthy.
 For example, the dispensaries seem unable to keep up with the demand for this essential medicine while dealers are continuing to do so.

 “I’m selling weed like crazy!”
 Forchion exclaimed.